- Heap Memory

-The JVM uses its own memory model and as soon as it is launch the system allocates memory for the process, and this memory is shared by:
+The JVM utilizes its own memory model, and upon launch, the system allocates memory for the process, which is then shared among various memory areas:

-- Heap Memory: Java objects are stored in one of the heap areas.
+- Heap Memory: Java objects reside in one of the heap areas.

-- Metaspace: since Java 8 it has replaced the older PermGen memory space to provide a more flexible and reliable memory usage.
+- Metaspace: Since Java 8, it has replaced the older PermGen memory space, offering a more flexible and reliable memory usage.

-- Stack Memory: a JVM stack is created for each thread and used to store local variables and partial results, perform dynamic linking, return values from methods and dispatch exceptions.
+- Stack Memory: A JVM stack is created for each thread.
+It stores local variables, partial results, performs dynamic linking, and manages the return values from methods and dispatches exceptions.

-- Codecache: it is mostly used by the just-in-time (JIT) to store bytecode compiled into native code.
+- Codecache: This area is predominantly used by the just-in-time (JIT) compiler to store bytecode compiled into native code.

-The heap memory is divided into two areas or generations, young (also called nursery) and old generation.
-The heap is where your object data is stored and it is managed by the Garbage Collector.
+Heap memory is divided into two generations: young (nursery) and old.
+It is where object data is stored and managed by the Garbage Collector.

-Garbage collection: is the process of looking at the heap memory to clean up the unused objects.
-An Used object is a referenced object, which means that somewhere in your program there is something pointing to that object.
-In other languages like C this is a manual process whereas in Java is handled automatically.
+Garbage collection is the process of inspecting heap memory to clean up unused objects.
+A used object is one that is referenced, implying that somewhere in your program, there is something pointing to that object.
+In contrast to languages like C, where this is a manual process, Java handles it automatically.

-Inside the Young Generation there are three areas: Eden, Survivor Space 0, and Survivor Space 1.
+Within the Young Generation, three areas exist: Eden, Survivor Space 0, and Survivor Space 1.

 Generational Garbage Collection Process

-The Garbage Collector is an automatic process reponsible for identifying and delete unsed objects.
-Steps:
+The Garbage Collector is an automatic process responsible for identifying and deleting unused objects through the following steps:

-- New objects are put in the eden and survivor spaces start empty.
+- New objects are placed in the Eden and Survivor spaces, which start empty.

-- When the eden space is full a minor garbage collection is triggered.
-Referenced objects are moved to the first survivor space (S0) and unreferenced objects are removed.
+- When Eden becomes full, a minor garbage collection is triggered.
+Referenced objects move to the first survivor space (S0), and unreferenced objects are removed.

-- Next time the eden fills up it will happen the same, but this time referenced objects are moved to the second survivor space (S1), and referenced objects from S0 are also moved to S1 and age is incremented.
-Unreferenced object in S0 are removed.
+- The next time Eden fills up, a similar process occurs, but this time, referenced objects move to the second survivor space (S1), and those from S0 also move, incrementing their age.
+Unreferenced objects in S0 are removed.

-- When objects reach a particular age they are promoted from the young generation to the old generation.
+- Objects reaching a certain age are promoted from the young to the old generation.

-- The previous 5 steps repeat until a major GC is performed on the old generation which cleans up and compact the space.
+- Steps 1-5 repeat until a major GC is performed on the old generation, cleaning up and compacting the space.

 Garbage Collector Selection

-When no Garbage Collector is selected by CLI (e.g.
+When no Garbage Collector is selected via the command-line interface (e.g.,

--XX:+UseSerialGC), the JVM selects a GC base on the platform is running on, heap size and runtime compiler.
-The process of selecting a particular GC is called Ergonomics.
+-XX:+UseSerialGC), the JVM chooses a GC based on the platform, heap size, and runtime compiler.
+This selection process is known as Ergonomics.

 - Young Generation Collection

-- Parallel Scavenge is a stop-the-world, copying collector that uses multiple GC threads
+- Parallel Scavenge: A stop-the-world, copying collector using multiple GC threads.

 - Old Generation Collection

-- Serial Old is a stop-the-world, mark-sweep-compact collector that uses a single GC thread
+- Serial Old: A stop-the-world, mark-sweep-compact collector using a single GC thread.

-- CMS (Concurrent Mark Sweep, CMS GC) is a mostly concurrent, low-pause collector.
-It uses multiple threads and only freezes the threads while marking the referenced objects in the tenured generation space, and if there is a change in heap memory in parallel while doing the garbage collection.
+- CMS (Concurrent Mark Sweep, CMS GC): Mostly concurrent, low-pause collector using multiple threads, freezing threads only during marking in the tenured generation space.
 It uses more CPU to improve throughput.

-- Parallel Old is a compacting collector that uses multiple GC threads
+- Parallel Old: A compacting collector using multiple GC threads.

-- The Z Garbage Collector - ZGC: Is designed to offer very low pause times on large heaps and it does this through the use of coloured pointers and load barriers.
+- The Z Garbage Collector (ZGC): Designed for low pause times on large heaps using colored pointers and load barriers.

 java -XX:+PrintCommandLineFlags -version